Ergodicity in the linked twist map with oppositely oriented shears: Introduction:

 In this case, the eigenvalues are:

 which shows hyperbolicity is achieved for $\alpha\beta>4$.

-Without loss of generality, we can take the shears in the two lobes to be of equal magnitude, i.e. $|\alpha|=|\beta|$, since otherwise, we can rescale one of the two variables by a factor of $\sqrt{\alpha/\beta}$ so that in the subsequent analysis, the shears in both the lobes are of magnitude $\sqrt{\alpha\beta}$ and of opposing signs. \footnote{While effecting this change of variables, the product $\alpha\beta$ remains constant and so does the eigenvalues and eigenvectors above.}
+Without loss of generality, we can take the twists in the two lobes to be of equal magnitude, i.e. $|\alpha|=|\beta|$, since otherwise, we can rescale one of the two variables by a factor of $\sqrt{\alpha/\beta}$ so that in the subsequent analysis, the twists in both the lobes are of magnitude $\sqrt{\alpha\beta}$ and of opposing signs. \footnote{While effecting this change of variables, the product $\alpha\beta$ remains constant and so does the eigenvalues and eigenvectors above.}

-In case both the shear parameters are of the same magnitude $|\alpha|=|\beta|$, the statement of the theorem reduces to saying that the above critical parameter is $\sqrt{12.04}=3.47$.
-Henceforth we make this assumption of the two shears having the same magnitude.
+In case both the twist parameters are of the same magnitude $|\alpha|=|\beta|$, the statement of the theorem reduces to saying that the above critical parameter is $\sqrt{12.04}=3.47$.
+Henceforth we make this assumption of the two twists having the same magnitude.

 As noted in \cite{Prz}, the expanding eigenvector $(\xi_1,\xi_2)$ satisfies:

 and henceforth, we call this number $L_\alpha$.
 As explained in the next section, the line in $\R^{2}$ with slope $1/L_\alpha$, and the vertical line, together delimit the vertical cone under consideration.